-The ones who protected their cognition didn’t have better genes — they just started.
+The ones who protected their brain didn't have better genes — they just started.

 Which of these sounds like you?

 Quicker to process.
 Clearer in your thinking.
-And with the quiet confidence that comes from knowing you're doing everything you can.
+A quiet confidence that comes from knowing you just started.

 MEET RACHEL